oauthstuff/draft-oauth-rar/main.md

 The combination of the scope value `openid` and the additional parameter `claims` can be used beside `authorization_details` in the same way as every non-OIDC scope value.

 Alternatively, there could be an authorization details type for OpenID Connect.
-This section gives an example of what such an authorization details type could look like.
+This section gives an example of what such an authorization details type could look like, but defining this authorization details type is outside the scope of this specification.

 These hypothetical examples try to encapsulate all details specific to the OpenID Connect part of an authorization process into an authorization JSON object.